fuscc-deep-path/sc_MTOP/readme.md

 pip install -r requirements.txt
 ```
 The code require package `openslide python`, but its installation is different between Linux and Windows.
 Please follow the [offical documentation](https://openslide.org/api/python/) to install and import it in python to make sure it can work correctly.
 The HoVer-Net pre-train parameter is not provided in the source code.
+The file size is 144 MB.
 You can download it follow the [Description](#hovernet).
 Instead, you can download it in our [release](https://github.com/fuscc-deep-path/sc_MTOP/releases/download/Demo/hovernet_fast_pannuke_type_tf2pytorch.tar).

 ## Repository Structure
 `Hover`: the implementation of HoVer-Net, which clone from the offical [implementation](https://github.com/vqdang/hover_net)